blueman7700/CSC371/README.md

 [JSON for Modern C++](https://github.com/nlohmann/json), [Catch2 Unit Testing Framework](https://github.com/catchorg/Catch2).

-This program was build to read and query a number of datasets from the StatsWales website in both csv and JSON formats.
+This program was built to read and query a number of datasets from the StatsWales website in both csv and JSON formats.
 All of the datasets group a series of measures over a number of years.
 Each of these measures is organised by the local authority where the readings were taken.